Links

 The American Health Quality Association represents Quality Improvement Organizations (QIOs) and professionals working to improve the quality of health care in communities across America.

-American Geriatrics Society
+American Geriatrics Society (AGS)

-The American Geriatrics Society is a nationwide, not-for-profit association of geriatrics health care professionals dedicated to improving the health, independence, and quality of life of all older people.
+AGS is a nationwide, not-for-profit association of geriatrics health care professionals dedicated to improving the health, independence, and quality of life of all older people.
 AGS provides support through activities in clinical practice, professional and public education, research, and public policy.

 American Society on Aging